dependabot/dependabot-core/README.md

   company's offering then we DO NOT give you permission to use Dependabot Core to do so.

-If you make a significant contribution to Dependabot Core then you will be asked to transfer the IP of that contribution to GitHub Inc. so that it can be licensed in the same way as the above.
+All contributions to Dependabot Core implicitly transfer the IP of that contribution to GitHub, Inc. where it will be licensed the same way as above.

 ## History